Discovery of a 584.65 Hz Burst Oscillation in the Low Mass X-Ray Binary 4U 1730--22: Results

-Since the spin period or burst oscillation were previously unknown in 4U 1730--22, we carried out blind searches of all type-I X-ray bursts in Table~\ref{table:data} for testing the presence of coherent burst oscillations, where the time interval of each burst starts $-5$ s prior to the burst trigger.
+Since the spin period or burst oscillation was previously unknown in 4U 1730--22, we carried out blind searches of all type-I X-ray bursts in Table~\ref{table:data} for testing the presence of coherent burst oscillations, where the time interval of each burst starts $-5$ s prior to the burst trigger.
 To preserve as many photons as possible, the cleaned event files in the 0.2--10 keV energy range were used.
 We applied the fast Fourier transform (FFT) technique with Leahy normalization to calculate the power spectra.
-The Leahy power satisfies the $\chi^2$ distribution with two degree of freedom \citep{Leahy83}.
+For a pure Poisson counting process without any deterministic signal, the Leahy power satisfies a $\chi^2$ distribution with two degrees of freedom \citep{Leahy83}.
 We adopt the slide window of $\Delta T=4$ s, each new window moving forward 0.5 s with respect to the previous one.
-For each window, the statistically independent Fourier frequencies between 50 and 2000 Hz with steps of 0.25 Hz and the corresponding power were recorded \citep[see e.g.,][]{Bilous19, Bult21b}.
+For each window, the statistically independent Fourier frequencies between 50 and 2000 Hz with steps of 0.25 Hz \footnote{In practice, however, if the duration between the first and last photons in a 4 s window is slightly smaller than 4 s, then the Fourier frequency bin is slightly larger than 0.25 Hz.
+It has a negligible effect for estimating the detection significance of burst oscillation. } and the corresponding power were recorded \citep[see, e.g.,][]{Bilous19, Bult21b}.